 What it does well.
 Prowlo's core asset is the Dataset: every record it crawls is filtered for spam and noise, then embedded with Google Vertex AI (768-dimensional vectors) so the whole corpus is searchable by meaning, not just keyword.
 Your agent can query the Dataset over MCP asking "find threads where someone is frustrated with their current CRM and considering alternatives" — and get ranked, semantically relevant results back as clean typed JSON.
 No regex, no boolean operators, no keyword tuning.
 The agent searches in natural language and the Dataset returns the closest matches by embedding distance.

 The crucial difference is that the Dataset is a persistent memory, not a live window.
-Several tools here now expose an MCP endpoint — Syften and Octolens both ship one, and F5Bot's Ultra tier has a REST API — but those are queries against "what's surfacing right now," matched by keyword.
-Prowlo's Watchers continuously ingest your watched subreddits and X accounts on a tier-bounded cadence, so the corpus grows.
+Several tools here now expose an MCP endpoint — Syften and Octolens both ship one, and F5Bot's Platinum tier has an API — but those are queries against "what's surfacing right now," matched by keyword.
+Prowlo's Watchers continuously ingest your watched subreddits and X accounts on a tier-bounded cadence, and each Keyword Monitor query adds its daily finds from across all of Reddit, so the corpus grows.
 Your agent can search across accumulated history — last week, last month, last quarter — not just the most recent matches.
 That's the window-versus-memory distinction: their MCP re-fetches the present; Prowlo's MCP searches an indexed past that keeps deepening.

 Connecting is a single URL.
 Paste https://api.prowlo.com/mcp into Claude, Cursor, or any MCP-compatible client, sign in with OAuth, and your agent has direct read access to your Dataset — semantic search, record retrieval, Watcher management, and alert queries all available as MCP tools.
 REST API and webhooks are also available for non-MCP integrations.